hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 CRUD:

 - SELECT BY PK/EXAMPLE, UPDATE BY PK/EXAMPLE, DELETE BY PK/EXAMPLE implemented.
+- INSERT and INSERT BY EXAMPLE implemented.
-- INSERT implemented with PK retrieval (identities and sequences).
+- Primary key retrieval implemented on INSERTs for identities and sequences.
 - Logging implemented with FINE/DEBUG (SQL only) and FINER/TRACE (SQL + parameters).

 Nitro: